unicode-org/icu4x/docs/process/roadmap.md

 # ICU4X 1.0 Roadmap
 The following timeline is derived from [ICU4X 1.0 PRD](./prd.md) and is optimized to provide maximal alignment and synergy between progressive feature extension, technical advancements and business evaluations.
-This is a prememble view.
+This is a preamble view.
 The ICU4X team is focused to deliver quality work in a way that benefits the customers and the team itself in a measurable way.
 We are using agile project management methodologies and our detailed work is organized in ([milestones and sprints](https://github.com/unicode-org/icu4x/milestones)).

 * [x] 2020
   * [x] October